StarpTech/k8s-gitops/README.md

 ## The application repository

 If you practice CI you will test, build and deploy new images continuously in your CI.
-Every build produce an immutable image tag that must be replaced in your helm manifests.
+Every build produces an immutable image tag that must be replaced in your helm manifests.
 In order to automate and standardize this process, we use [kbld](https://github.com/k14s/kbld). `kbld` handles the workflow for building and pushing images.
 In your pipeline you need to run:

 ```
 ./demo-service-repository/build.sh
 ```

 This command will build and push the image and outputs a `demo-service.kbld.lock` file.
-This file must be commited to the `config-repository/app-locks` to ensure that every deployment reference to the correct images.
+This file must be committed to the `config-repository/app-locks` to ensure that every deployment reference to the correct images.
 This procedure will trigger the CI in the config-repository and allows you to practice Continues-Deployment.

 ### Define your application images